 We asked people to discuss four of the HIAs, specifically:

 - Developing the GP practice team

 We gave a presentation outlining the four HIAs and facilitated group work so that people could share their comments and ideas.

 People told us they were generally supportive of the approach to free up the time to care for the people who most need it.
 They told us:

-- People should pay a deposit to see a GP
+- Patients should pay a deposit to see a GP.

 What did we do?

 - We have run a campaign to encourage people to attend or cancel their appointment.